krizz1/TechTest_Sysdoc/README.md

 For the following tasks please provide a solution to best of your ability, taking into account perforamance, best practices and scalability

 ### Task 1
 Currently the projects and the actions do not have a relationship between them.
-Please add a many to many relationship between the projects and the actions, so that an action can have multiple projects and a project can have multiple actions.
+Please add a many to many relationship between the projects and the actionsso that an action can have multiple projects, and a project can have multiple actions.
 Then create a migration for the changes you implemented and update your database.

 ### Task 2